 In our protein packed, low carb crazed society we often neglect the importance of vitamins and minerals to our bodies' crucial systems.
 In the winter months we can be at risk for lower Vitamin D levels since sunlight helps our skin naturally make it.
 Vitamin D is a fat-soluble vitamin important for our immune system, muscle and nerve function, and more notably, for aiding absorption of calcium and phosphorus to have strong bones and teeth.
 Peak bone mass is typically reached in women in their early 20s and in men by age 30.
 To combat the gradual decline of bone density which occurs as we age, a lifestyle rich in calcium and Vitamin D is critical.

 Chain Effect is a comprehensive therapy and training studio that unites a collaborative team of experts to help you maximize your fitness and wellness results.
-To help you achieve optimal health, we offer premier services in physical therapy, nutrition counseling, personal training, mindfulness training, and special gym memberships.
+To help you achieve optimal health, we offer premier services in physical therapy, nutrition counseling, personal training, active recovery, and special gym memberships.
 Conveniently located at Blue Ridge Road and Lake Boone Trail, our studio is quickly accessible from Downtown, Midtown and West Raleigh, and Cary.

 Email email@example.com for general information and special gym memberships.